2019 1

 Standouts in white:

 Aile d'Argent, Cos d'Estournel, Le Nardian, Les Champ Libres, Pavillon Blanc de Margaux and Valandraud.
-All being crispy and creamy, fresh pineapple fruit, green apple, splendid acidity, and complexity.
+All are crispy and creamy, with fresh pineapple fruit, green apple, splendid acidity, and complexity.

 Médoc/Haut Médoc: